nayem9b/bookifyCD/README.md

 - Periodic review of access controls
 - Backup and disaster recovery procedures

-## Support
-For support, please contact the DevSecOps team or raise an issue in the project repository with detailed information about the problem encountered.

 ## License
 This project is licensed under the [LICENSE] - see the LICENSE file for details.